microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 The model caching setting enables blobs with Myriadx(VPU) and as cl_cache files with iGPU.

-### OpenCL queue throttling for GPU device
+### OpenCL queue throttling for GPU devices

-Enables [OpenCL queue throttling](https://docs.openvino.ai/latest/groupov_runtime_ocl_gpu_prop_cpp_api.html?highlight=throttling) for GPU device.
-Reduces CPU Utilization when using GPU with OpenVINO EP.
+Enables [OpenCL queue throttling](https://docs.openvino.ai/latest/groupov_runtime_ocl_gpu_prop_cpp_api.html?highlight=throttling) for GPU devices.
+Reduces CPU utilization when using GPUs with OpenVINO EP.

 #### Save/Load blob capability for Myriadx(VPU) with OpenVINO 2021.3 version
 This feature enables users to save and load the blobs directly.
 These pre-compiled blobs can be directly loaded on to the specific hardware device target and inferencing can be done.
 This feature is only supported on MyriadX(VPU) hardware device target.

 #### Model caching

-Starting from version 2021.4 OpenVINO supports [model caching](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Model_caching_overview.html).
+Starting from version 2021.4, OpenVINO supports [model caching](https://docs.openvino.ai/latest/openvino_docs_OV_UG_Model_caching_overview.html).
 With OpenVINO 2021.4, it is supported on Myriadx(VPU) and iGPU.

 From OpenVINO 2022.1 version, this feature is supported on Myriadx(VPU), iGPU and CPU.

 iGPU:
 This feature enables users to save and load the cl_cache files directly.
-These cl_cache files can be directly loaded on to igpu hardware device target and inferencing can be done.
+These cl_cache files can be loaded directly onto the iGPU hardware device target and inferencing can be performed.

 Myriadx(VPU) and CPU:
 This feature enables users to save and load the blob file directly.
-This file can be directly loaded on to hardware device target and inferencing can be done.
+This file can be loaded directly on to the hardware device target and inferencing can be performed.

 There are two different methods of exercising this feature: